vbounyasit/MyDataFramework/README.md

 - [Scopt](https://github.com/scopt/scopt)
 - [Slf4j](https://www.slf4j.org/)

-## License
-The Rift Framework is released under version 2.0 of the [Apache License](http://www.apache.org/licenses/LICENSE-2.0).

 ## About me
 I am a data engineer who have been working with [Apache Spark](https://spark.apache.org/) for almost two years and have found a particular interest for this field.
 I am passionate about tackling innovative and complex challenges.